Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 After that, a number of different blogging platforms began to emerge, making it easier for people to create their own blogs: you can read all about that in my article on the history of blogging.

-Today, many blogs still have recent posts shown prominently on their homepage — but this isn’t a requirement.
+Today, many blogs still display recent posts prominently on their homepage, but this isn’t a requirement.

-Some blogs (including the blog you’re reading now, Ryrob.com) are structured in a more business-like way.
-They have a “static” homepage that introduces the business and links to key posts on the blog.
+Some blogs (including the one you’re reading now, Ryrob.com) are structured more business-likely.
+They have a “static” homepage that introduces the business and links to key blog posts.

 There are lots of different blogging platforms, but the most popular is WordPress — it’s used by 42% of the web (to create both websites and blogs).

-We’ll discuss WordPress in more detail later, when we take a look at how to start a blog.
+We’ll discuss WordPress in more detail later when we examine how to start a blog.

 Some examples of blogs include: